 1. Be wise in which airline you choose for your award ticket

 Canada's two best known travel reward programs are Aeroplan and Air Miles and while both programs have their merits, the typical complaint we hear from their members are about the fuel surcharges!
 Now, many people feel trapped as the sheer size the programs and ease of earning miles with them makes it hard to switch to other programs.
 Well you don't have to switch to avoid the surcharges, you just have to avoid certain airlines within each program.
-Aeroplan has dozens of flight partners and the ones that charge either no or have a much lower Fuel Surcharge are United, Air China, Brussels Airlines, EgyptAir, Ethiopian, EVA Air, Scandinavian, Singapore, Swiss, Turkish and US Airways but they cease being an Aeroplan partner as of March 30.
+Aeroplan has dozens of flight partners and the ones that charge either no or have a much lower Fuel Surcharge are United, Air China, Brussels Airlines, EgyptAir, Ethiopian, EVA Air, Scandinavian, Singapore, Swiss, and Turkish but they cease being an Aeroplan partner as of March 30.
 For Air Miles you can avoid the fees by trying to redeem the miles on American Airlines or Alaska Airlines.
 As an example, last week we talked about the differences for travel on Air Canada and Air Canada's partners.
 You'll see there is a saving of over $300 when flying Vancouver to Taipei on EVA Air (an Aeroplan partner) or with Air Canada and EVA Air via Hong Kong.

 For flights within Canada you can stick to Air Canada with Aeroplan as the charges typically aren't that much or both WestJet and Air Canada for Air Miles redemptions.